-1. By 16 May 2014, the Member State or competent authority shall, where applicable in collaboration with other authorities concerned, publish a manual of procedures for the permit granting process applicable to projects of common interest.
+- 1. By 31 December 2017, the Contracting Party or competent authority shall, where applicable in collaboration with other authorities concerned, publish a manual of procedures for the permit granting process applicable to projects of Energy Community interest.
 The manual shall be updated as necessary and made available to the public.
-The manual shall at least include the information specified in Annex VI.1.
-The manual shall not be legally binding, but it may refer to or quote relevant legal provisions.

-2. Without prejudice to any requirements under the Aarhus and Espoo Conventions and relevant Union law, all parties involved in the permit granting process shall follow the principles for public participation set out in of Annex VI.3.

-3. The project promoter shall, within an indicative period of three months of the start of the permit granting process pursuant to Article 10(1)(a), draw up and submit a concept for public participation to the competent authority, following the process outlined in the manual referred to in paragraph 1 and in line with the guidelines set out in Annex VI.
-The competent authority shall request modifications or approve the concept for public participation within three months; in so doing, the competent authority shall take into consideration any form of public participation and consultation that took place before the start of the permit granting process, to the extent that such public participation and consultation has fulfilled the requirements of this Article.
+The manual shall at least include the information specified in Annex V.1.
+The manual shall not be legally binding, but it may refer to or quote relevant legal provisions. - 2.
+Without prejudice to any requirements under the Aarhus and Espoo Conventions and relevant Energy Community law, all parties involved in the permit granting process shall follow the principles for public participation set out in of Annex V.3. - 3.
+The project promoter shall, within an indicative period of three months of the start of the permit granting process pursuant to Article 10(1)(a), draw up and submit a concept for public participation to the competent authority, following the process outlined in the manual referred to in paragraph 1 and in line with the guidelines set out in Annex V. The competent authority shall request modifications or approve the concept for public participation within three months; in so doing, the competent authority shall take into consideration any form of public participation and consultation that took place before the start of the permit granting process, to the extent that such public participation and consultation has fulfilled the requirements of this Article.